When is the best time to plant roses?

 Great Compost Goes A Long Way

 One of the best things that you can really do for your roses, however, is to offer them natural fertilizers from compost that will reduce their exposure to diseases and powdery mildew.
-If you have a lot of food waste that you generate in your kitchen regularly, you can manage that waste and make quality compost with the help of Lomi.
+If you have a lot of food waste that you generate in your kitchen regularly, you can manage that waste and make quality fertilizer with the help of Lomi.

 Final Thoughts on Planting Roses